filamentphp/filament/packages/actions/docs/06-adding-an-action-to-a-livewire-component.md

 ## Programmatically triggering actions

 Sometimes you may need to trigger an action via other means besides a button, link, or key binding, especially when integrating with other JS packages.
 This can be accomplished with the `mountAction` method.
-Here is an example of a simple delete
+Here is an example of a simple test action.

 ```PHP
 <?php